 - Enhance the research culture of the department in which they are located, and of the University as a whole, by participating in development activities including publication and presenting at conferences.

 We want you to feel happy when you come to work and proud when you go home.
 From the moment you join us you have the opportunity to enhance your skills.
 In addition to having the opportunity to enrol on our Postgraduate Certificate in Teaching in Higher Education (PGCTHE) to support your professional development, we offer a range of specialist development sessions and courses.
 In addition to the wide range of development opportunities available, the University has a strong focus on the wellbeing of its staff.
-You will have access to an award-winning staff health & wellbeing programme, benefit from discounted membership to our state of the art sport and leisure facilities and so much more.
-This is just a taste of what we are able to offer you at Edge Hill University.
+You will have access to an award-winning staff health & wellbeing programme, benefit from discounted membership to our state-of-the-art sport and leisure facilities and so much more.
+This is just a taste of what we can offer you at Edge Hill University.

-Each GTA studentship includes a ‘package’ with a total value in excess of £20,000 for UK applicants and £30,000 for International applicants per annum.
+Each GTA studentship includes a ‘package’ with a total value just over £25,000 per annum for UK based applicants and over £34,000 for international applicants per annum.
 This includes:

 - Full waiver of research degree tuition fees worth approximately £4,700 per annum for UK PGRs and £14,000 per annum for international PGRs